|Survey name||Household projections in England|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-Household projections, household estimates and other sources of household and planning data are produced differently for different purposes; figures from different sources and methods should not be expected to match exactly.
+Household projections, household estimates, and other sources of household and planning data are produced differently for different purposes; figures from different sources and methods should not be expected to match exactly.

-different assumptions about future patterns of household formation
+- different assumptions about future patterns of household formation

 There are two important consequences of this HRP definitional change.
-Firstly, it allows full information from the 2011 Census to be used in the methodology for calculating HRRs.
+First, it allows full information from the 2011 Census to be used in the methodology for calculating HRRs.
 Previous sets of household projections had only been able to use partial information from the 2011 Census, because complex adjustments1 were required to enable 2011 Census data to align to the eldest male definition of HRP.
-By using the current definition, these adjustments to 2011 Census data are no longer required.
+By using the current definition, these adjustments to the 2011 Census data are no longer required.